 2 quarts (1.89 liters) vegetable oil

 1/2 teaspoon onion powder (or 1 small onion, finely chopped)

 1/2 teaspoon garlic powder (or 2 cloves garlic, minced)

 In a medium bowl, whisk together cornmeal, white rice flour, granulated sugar, baking powder, salt, baking soda, chipotle powder (if using), and xanthan gum.

 Heat oil in a Dutch oven over high heat to 350°F and adjust flame to maintain temperature.
 Line a rimmed baking sheet with paper towels.

 In a medium bowl, whisk together onion, garlic, milk, and egg.
 Pour wet ingredients into dry ingredients and stir together until smooth but some lumps remain.
-Drop batter, about 2 teaspoons at a time into hot oil until you have a dozen hush puppies.
-Fry for two minutes and then turn the hush puppies.
-Fry until deep golden brown, about 2 minutes longer.
+Drop batter, about 1 scant tablespoon at a time, into hot oil until you have a dozen hush puppies.
+Fry until deep golden brown, about 3 minutes, turning occasionally.
 Remove hush puppies from the oil with a skimmer.
 Transfer to prepared baking sheet.
 Repeat with remaining batter.
 Serve warm.

 Deep fryer, wok, or Dutch oven